yuezk/GlobalProtect-openconnect/README.md

 #### Install from deb package

 Download the latest deb package from [releases](https://github.com/yuezk/GlobalProtect-openconnect/releases) page.
-Then install it with `dpkg`:
+Then install it with `apt`:

 ```bash
 sudo apt install --fix-broken globalprotect-openconnect_*.deb